TheAdmiester/GranTurismoENGNEditor/README.md

 This tool is entirely free to use and share.
 If you've created mods using this tool then I would appreciate if this repo was linked in some form (e.g. credits or readme).<br/>
 Also not mandatory but it would be nice to share any mods you may make using this tool - I'm eager to see what people might make with it!

+## Credits/Thanks
+Special thanks to Xenn and Submaniac, whose early research into this file format formed the basis of this tool.